For Your Information and

 A utopia for men?
 He did not lie!
 Look at the case of John Bosco, who also had to face a political injustice and the remedy was brought to him by God – through a declared enemy of the Church at the time!

-was the important statesman Rattazzi himself [minister of the
+It was the important statesman Rattazzi himself [minister of the anti-clerical government

 Rattazzi, with great ability, showed Don Bosco how to form a congregation that will internally, be governed by the normal ecclesiastical laws and which externally —respecting the State— be governed according to the civil laws that regulated the different mutual aid associations or other types of associations.
 The genial intuition in creating a religious society that according to the State was a “civil society” was given by Rattazzi in person to circumvent his own 1855 Law!
 The idea surprised even the Bishops themselves.
 It was born from the natural affection, respect and admiration that Rattazzi had, convinced anti-clerical though he was, for Don Bosco.
 (3)